 Duty Manager Salary

 The average pay for a Duty Manager is $48,208 per year.
 A skill in Training is associated with high pay for this job.
-Experience has a moderate effect on income for this job.
+Experience strongly influences income for this job.

 |Total Pay (|

 XTotal Pay combines base annual salary or hourly wage, bonuses, profit sharing, tips, commissions, overtime pay and other forms of cash earnings, as applicable for this job.
 It does not include equity (stock) compensation, cash value of retirement benefits, or the value of other non-cash benefits (e.g. healthcare).)

 |Overtime||$9.63 - $59.18|